WhitespaceVentures/eamli-operator-docs/Postgresql.md

 ![Admin Console](/imgs/postgresql/overview.png)

-Using the search box type in "crunchy", select "Crunchy Postgres for Kubernetes" (for the purpose of this demo we will use the "Community" edition), and click "Install".
+Using the search box type in "crunchy", select "Crunchy Postgres for Kubernetes" (for the purpose of this quickstart we will use the "Community" edition), and click "Install".

 ![Operator Hub](/imgs/postgresql/operatorhub.png)